mbos/Pass4Win/README.md

 Windows version of Pass (http://www.passwordstore.org/) in the sense that the store (password structure) is and should be exactly the same between the two programs.

 This is **alpha software**.
 The following functionality is not implemented yet:
-- Check if a password store is valid (or should get an init)
 - Adding passwords
 - Git integration